All Episodes

 So these guys are going to pretend that they were trusting others and didn't really read the documents they signed.

-I guarantee you that's their defense.
+I guarantee you, that's their defense.

-I have reason to believe that one of the things Durham is looking at is whether the uh FBI used the media to leak false information to make the investigation look stronger than it is.
+I have reason to believe that one of the things Durham is looking at is whether the FBI used the media to leak false information to make the investigation look stronger than it is.

-If you can prove top people approved bad leaks, false leaks, it may go towards the uh question of intent.
+If you can prove top people approved bad leaks, false leaks, it may go towards the question of intent.

 If they knew they were leaking false information, they were trying to sustain an investigation that was not sustainable.